The Wall Live

 I wasn’t sure what to expect from The Wall.
 While I love the CD, the 1979 movie is a bit too weird for me.
 We stepped into Scotiabank Place and found the place packed—the concert was sold out.
 On the stage, half a wall was built with white bricks.

-Roger Waters came on scene at 8 pm sharp.
+Roger Waters came on stage at 8 pm sharp.
 Fireworks lit up the place and he began singing.
-“So ya

 The wall served as a screen to project messages, quotes and elaborated animations towards the end of the show.
-“Are there any paranoid people in Ottawa?,” asked Roger before starting Run Like Hell, during which were displayed logo of the major car and oil companies, as well as the dollar sign.
-During Mother, the question “Mother, should I trust the government?” was answer by a three word sentence—“no fucking way”, displayed on the wall in the Pink Floyd’s signature font.
+“Are there any paranoid people in Ottawa?,” asked Roger before starting Run Like Hell, during which were displayed the logo of the major car and oil companies, as well as the dollar sign.
+During Mother, the question “Mother, should I trust the government?” was answered by a three-word sentence—“no fucking way”, displayed on the wall in Pink Floyd’s signature font.

 Eventually, the room started to chant “tear down the wall!” and the music grew louder during The Trial.
 The wall was destroyed in a matter of seconds and the musicians all played an acoustic version of Outside The Wall.

 All apologies if the pictures aren’t the best… We had great seats and I enjoyed the show.
-This is not the kind of concert where you focus on taking picture of the band.
+This is not the kind of concert where you focus on taking pictures of the band.

 The Happiest Days of Our Lives